Nectarine & Raspberry Cobbler – Summertime Memories

 Few desserts embody summertime for me more than chin-dripping, sweet nectarines combined with plump, slightly tart raspberries slowly baked together under a rustic country-style topping.
 Cobblers, crumbles, pies, crisps laden with juicy summer fruit, may the gods help me from eating the whole thing in one sitting.
 Especially with a dollop of fresh whipped cream or ice cream served alongside.

-The star ingredients: sweet, fresh nectarines and raspberries
+The star ingredients: sweet, fresh nectarines and raspberries for this Nectarine Cobbler Recipe

 Over the years, I’ve become more aware of how precious seasonal foods can be, savoring fruits in the height of their season.
 Growing up in farming valley I was ignorantly lucky to have my palate imprinted with the flavors and textures of amazing fruit.
 I had no idea how good those nectarines, cherries, and watermelon really were.
 They were just consumed in the naive exuberance that defines youth.
 Thankfully, I’ve never forgotten.